Division of Voice & Laryngology

 It is important to select your surgeon carefully, and have them be someone you trust with your instrument.
 Collaboration with a vocal therapist and vocal coach are vital to rehabilitation as well.

-Laryngeal Myofascial Adjustment (LMATM) is a combination of mobilization, manipulation, voice therapy, and massage of the laryngeal and paralaryngeal area.
-Patients must first have an examination with palpation by both a laryngologist and speech pathologist to determine candidacy and appropriateness of therapy.
-LMA is performed in the medical setting to ensure patient safety and a high quality of care.
-LMA is often used in the professional voice user for:
+Laryngeal manipulation is a combination of mobilization, manipulation, and massage of the laryngeal and paralaryngeal area.
+Patients must first have an examination by a laryngologist to determine candidacy and appropriateness of therapy.
+Laryngeal manipulation is performed in a medical setting to ensure patient safety and a high quality of care.
+Laryngeal manipulation is used to:

 Your Vocal Consultation

 As a singer, your voice is your livelihood.
 Researching and finding the right doctor to evaluate you, diagnose you, and treat you is the most vital component to your recovery.
 It is very difficult to find a qualified laryngologist, rather than a general “voice doctor” who truly understands the voice, how it works, and how it responds to injury.
 Remember, most ENT doctors have little to no training in voice medicine, unless they complete a fellowship in laryngology.
 We believe it is always in your best interest to get a second opinion.
 We have extensive experience in the evaluation and treatment of voice disorders.
 Most of the second opinions she has performed are found to be misdiagnoses due to inadequate training, endoscopy equipment, or a poor understanding of voice function.
 We understand that it is often inconvenient, time-consuming and expensive for patients to fly to our Los Angeles office for a consultation, and then fly back again a few weeks later for surgery.
 We have designed a program to facilitate your experience that will allow you to determine the best options available to you from the comfort of your home.

 Contact Us Now For Your Consultation